What Is Erotic Art

 Definition of Erotic Art

-Erotic art is art that either depicts sexual activity and/or is designed with the intent of provoking arousal.
+Erotic art is an art that either depicts sexual activity and/or is designed with the intent of provoking arousal.
 While it has erotic intentions, it is also something that can be appreciated as art if absent of arousal.
 It is fine art with erotic themes and/or imagery.

 This definition separates erotic artists from pornographers.
 Void of arousal, pornography is not typically artistically driven.